phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 ## What domain are we entwined with for today?

 A game of snake.
-We are only interested that it can be represented as a sequence of coordinates on infinite integer space, where the first coordinate is the head of a snake.
+We are only interested that it can be represented as a sequence of coordinates on infinite (not really) integer space, where the first coordinate is the head of a snake.

 Each coordinate is a pair of numbers representing a position: